nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![AddPersonActivityDiagram](images/AddPersonActivityDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** Only the
-activities related to gender field is considered and shown in this activity diagram.
+activities related to gender field are considered and shown in this activity diagram.
 </div>

 <div markdown="span" class="alert alert-info">:information_source: **Note:**Parser exceptions is thrown and caught if